-Officers should include a clause in their contracts that requires prime contractors to pay their suppliers within 30 days to cascade good practice in public procurement supply chains.
+Officers must include a clause in their contracts that requires contractors to pay their sub-contractors and suppliers within 30 days of receipt of a valid and undisputed invoice.
+This is to comply with the PCR2015 and to cascade good practice in public procurement supply chains.
+There must also be a requirement for a sub-contractor to include in any sub-contract which it in turn awards requirements to the same effect.